eggboy/aca-java-ai-workshop/02-deploy-helloworld/README.md

-# 02 - Create a Hello World Spring Boot App and Deploy to Azure Container Apps
+# :rocket: 02 - Create a Hello World Spring Boot App and Deploy to Azure Container Apps

 # Objective

-In this module, we will accomplish four objectives:
+In this module, we'll focus on four key objectives:

-1. Create Spring Boot application, and Deploy it on Azure Container Apps
+1. :white_check_mark: Develop and Deploy a HelloWorld Spring Boot application on Azure Container Apps
-2. Learn how to check the logs from Azure CLI and Azure Portal
+2. :bar_chart: Learn to monitor the logs through Azure CLI and Azure Portal
-3. Learn how to scale the Azure Container Apps
+3. :mag: Understand how to scale Azure Container Apps
-4. Learn how to configure readiness probe and create a new revision
+4. :airplane: Familiarize with the configuration of readiness probes and revision creation

-## Create `helloworld` app
+## Let's start by creating `helloworld` app

-A typical way to create Spring Boot applications is to use the Spring Initializer at  [https://start.spring.io/](https://start.spring.io/).
+A popular method to create Spring Boot applications is to use Spring Initializer, which can be found at  [https://start.spring.io/](https://start.spring.io/).

 ![Spring Initializr](images/spring-initializr.jpg)

-> If you are using Codespaces, follow the steps below to create a new Spring Boot project.
+> If you are using Codespaces, follow these steps to create a new Spring Boot project.

 ```bash
 mkdir helloworld